pschanely/CrossHair/README.md

 ```shell
 crosshair watch [directory with code to analyze]
 ```
-You should then see perodically updating text as CrossHair analyzes the contracts in your code.
+You should then see periodically updating text as CrossHair analyzes the contracts in your code.
 It will watch for changes and re-analyze as appropriate.
 When it detects an issue, you'll see something like this:

 ![Image showing terminal output](doc/example_error.png)